hjoumaa/canada-employment-analysis/README.md

-Analyzed Statistics Canada employment data to compare long-term employment trends between two industries: Professional, scientific and technical services, and Information, culture and recreation.
+Analyzed Statistics Canada employment data to compare long-term employment trends between two industries: Professional, scientific and technical services (e.g., IT, engineering, consulting, legal, and research services), and Information, culture and recreation (e.g., telecommunications, media, libraries, arts, and entertainment sectors).
 This project was motivated by my own transition into data and AI-adjacent roles — I wanted to see how employment in this sector has actually grown over time using real national data.